tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The ACK message is used by an endpoint to indicate which handshake records it has received and processed from the other side.
-ACK is not a handshake message but is rather a separate content type, with code point TBD (proposed, 25).
+ACK is not a handshake message but is rather a separate content type, with code point 26.
 This avoids having ACK being added to the handshake transcript.
 Note that ACKs can still be sent in the same UDP datagram as handshake records.